tldr-pages/tldr/pages/common/docker-images.md

 > Manage Docker images.
 > More information: <https://docs.docker.com/engine/reference/commandline/images/>.

-- List all docker images:
+- List all Docker images:

 `docker images`

-- List all docker images with intermediate included:
+- List all Docker images with intermediate included:

 `docker images -a`

-- List all docker images numeric IDs:
+- List all Docker images numeric IDs:

 `docker images -q`

-- List all docker images not used by any container:
+- List all Docker images not used by any container:

 `docker images --filter dangling=true`